How to enter your initial VAT settings in FreeAgent

 - your accounting basis (cash or invoice)

-If you change any of these settings in an individual VAT return, FreeAgent will automatically apply the new settings to your future VAT returns.
+When FreeAgent generates a new VAT return for you it copies the settings from your last return on your account.
+Therefore, if you change any of these settings on your latest VAT return, FreeAgent will automatically apply the new settings to your future VAT returns.

 Follow these steps to select your new VAT return length - either monthly, quarterly or yearly.
 However, please be aware that changing this setting won’t affect historical VAT returns, only future VAT returns.

 - How to prepare for Making Tax Digital (MTD) for VAT in FreeAgent